GamingToastEVE/Sloth/privacy policy.md

 Server ids
 Text channel ids
 User ids
-message content -> for log channel feature, data will NOT be safed outside of discord The custom settings a user can set for a guild
+message content -> for log channel feature, message contents will NOT be safed outside of discord The custom settings a user can set for a server

 Why I need your information
-I need the information described above to provide the basic services we offer to you.
+I need the information described above to provide the basic services I offer to you.
+For example, bans/kicks, mutes, warns, ticket system and so on.

 If you have any questions feel free to contact me: https://discord.gg/8fce9j7fXA Or directly on discord: gamingtoasti